Young Person's Guide to the Orchestra:

 Welcome to Year 3!

 In Year 3 we have two classes - Alexandre and Discovery Class.

-In Alexandre class the teacher is Mrs Alexandre and the teaching assistants are Mrs Mackey and Dr James 1:1.
+In Alexandre class the teacher is Mrs Alexandre and the Teaching Assistants are Mrs Mackey and Miss Jabar Key Worker.

-In Discovery class the teacher is Mr Fenna and the teaching assistant is Mrs Rubie-Todd.
+In Discovery class the teacher is Mr Pye and the Teaching Assistant is Mrs Brooks.